 How Does Machine Translation Work

-Machine translation is automated, meaning it’s the translation of text by a computer with no human involvement.
-Machine translation works by using computer software to translate text from one language (source language) to another language (target language).
+Machine translation (MT) is automated, meaning it’s the translation of text by a computer with no human involvement.
+It works by using computer software to translate text from one language (source language) to another language (target language).

-- Rules-based machine translation is, like its name suggests, based on a set of rules developed by language experts and programmers.
+- Rules-based MT is, like its name suggests, based on a set of rules developed by language experts and programmers.
 These individuals reference dictionaries, general grammar rules, and semantic patterns of both languages to create a library of translation rules (software) that when run, deliver the appropriate translations of the source content in the desired target language.
 This library of manually built translation lexicons can also be adjusted over time to further improve translation quality.

-- Statistical machine translation has no knowledge of language or grammatical rules.
+- Statistical MT has no knowledge of language or grammatical rules.
 Statistical machine translation systems use computer algorithms that reference and analyze previously translated text and explore the millions of possibilities of how to order words and put smaller pieces of text together.
 The result is a database of translations that are based on the statistical likelihood that a certain word or phrase in the source language will be another word or phrase in the target language.

 Advantages and Disadvantages

-Rules-based and statistical machine translation can be compared to one another, but machine translation is generally looked at as a single solution as opposed to two different options.
+Rules-based and statistical machine translation can be compared to one another, but MT is generally looked at as a single solution as opposed to two different options.
 The general advantages and disadvantages of using machine translation to translate content, especially for businesses, include:

 - Increased productivity and ability deliver translations faster